fredericoco/IaC/README.md

 # Hybrid IaC
 ![IaC AWS](https://user-images.githubusercontent.com/39882040/155287231-aa03b961-970d-44fc-b904-f2e9e3817ae1.PNG)

+The diagram above shows the setup for a hybrid ansible configuration.
+The controller on AWS is initially created using an ansible playbook on the prem localhost.
+To create it you need the playbook, key permission (generat key), and the vault password.

 - Set up AWS access and secret keys using ansible vault
 - need to have pem file
 - Create a password for connection to AWS for ansible vault